joshwlivingston/jx11/README.md

 cmake --build --preset vs-debug
 ```

-###  Windows
+##  Windows

-Note that on Windows, you may need to build from the "x64 Native Tools
+Note that on Windows, you may need to use the "x64 Native Tools
 Command Prompt" to ensure the MSVC compiler is used.